KayChansiri/jour-701-AI-research-methods/docs/index.md

 * **Generative AI** for selected research and coding activities
 * **GitHub** for openly accessible instructional materials and reproducible course resources

-Students are not expected to memorize Python syntax or become AI engineers.
+You are not expected to memorize Python syntax or become an AI engineer.
 The emphasis is on understanding **what the tools are doing, when they are appropriate, and how their outputs should be evaluated**.

 ---